szhshp/NextJS-BlogTemplate-ProjectTitan/posts/BeforeYouTry.md

 ## What's New in Project Titan?

-1. Brand New Redesigned Template
+1. Brand New & Redesigned UI
 2. All **React** Advantages
    - Modularization
    - Virtual DOM for quick UI rendering
    - React Hooks for better performance
 3. All **NextJS** Advantages
-   - Pre-Rendering
+   - SSR & Pre-Rendering
    - SEO Friendly
    - Fully Extensible
 4. All **Material UI** Adcantages